MortenMadsenLyngstad/RecipeHub/group-project/README.md

 ### User story 2: Finding new recipes

-You are finding it difficult to decide what you should have for dinner, and are lacking good ideas.
-Therefore, you need to find some inspiration, something you do on RecipeHub.
+As a student, you want to explore different recipes so that you can get inspiration for what you should have for dinner.

 The user is in need of an application where they can easily find new recipes to make.
 It should be easy to scroll through the recipes, so that the user can find something they want to make.
 However, one should also be able to get in depth information about each recipe, so that one could just follow the recipe.

 #### Important to be able to see

 - Several recipes listed for the user to explore
-- In depth information about a recipe (ingredients, preperation steps, etc.)
+- In depth information about each recipe (ingredients, preperation steps, etc.)

 #### Important to be able to do